Neon (service): Content

-Drawing upon Sky's New Zealand-exclusive contract with HBO, Neon has exclusive distribution rights for several HBO television shows including Game of Thrones, Big Little Lies, Chernobyl, Westworld, His Dark Materials, Watchmen, and the movie First Man.
+Drawing upon Sky's New Zealand-exclusive contract with HBO, Neon previously had exclusive distribution rights for several HBO television shows including Game of Thrones, Big Little Lies, Chernobyl, Westworld, His Dark Materials, Watchmen, and the movie First Man.

 Following the merger of Lightbox into Neon, Neon acquired the distribution rights to The Handmaid's Tale, Homeland, Outlander, and Breaking Bad for New Zealand.

 In early March 2021, Neon confirmed that it would distribute Zack Snyder's Justice League in New Zealand.

 In early October 2021, The New Zealand Herald reported that Neon and Sky's SoHo channel would distribute the Game of Thrones prequel series House of the Dragon.

 In early March 2024, Dark City: The Cleaner, an adaptation of New Zealand crime fiction author Paul Cleave's 2006 novel The Cleaner, was released simultaneously on Neon, Sky Go and SoHo.

-Following a renewed partnership agreement between Sky and Warner Bros Discovery, Neon began a Max content hub from 30 October 2024.
+Following a renewed partnership agreement between Sky and Warner Bros Discovery, Neon began a HBO Max content hub from 30 October 2024.
+The HBO Max content was removed on 15 June 2026 in anticipation of the platform's launch as a standalone streaming service in New Zealand on 16 June.

+Following an exclusive partnership agreement between Sky and Paramount Skydance, Neon gained access to exclusive content from Showtime, Paramount+ and CBS.